 1) Fraudulent transactions

 If someone sees a charge from your business but never bought anything from you, it could mean that there’s fraud at play.
 This will likely instigate a chargeback.
 To protect your business from this type of chargeback, it’s a good idea to have a point of sale (POS) that can accept chip cards and contactless payments like Apple Pay, which are the most secure ways to pay.
 UK retailers have been able to enjoy the security advantages of chip and PIN since January 2005, when the liability shift ensured retailers who accepted this payment would be protected in the case of fraud.
 That’s all the more reason for small businesses getting off the ground to have a chip and PIN reader as part of their business essentials.

 2) Shipping problems

 If a customer never received an item in the mail, that could land you a chargeback.
-To prevent this situation, make sure you have a streamlined shipping system in place with tracking numbers at the ready.
+To prevent this situation, make sure you have a streamlined delivery system in place with tracking numbers at the ready.

 3) Technical problems